 With their victory over the Mets on Sunday night, the Dodgers are headed back to the World Series.
-This isn’t ideal for the White Sox, however, as it could have negative implications on their ongoing managerial search.
+For the White Sox, this could have implications for their ongoing managerial search and lead to a decision in the coming days.

 According to previous reports, Chicago’s front office is believed to have interest in Los Angeles coaches Clayton McCullough and Danny Lehmann.
-McCullough has even been touted as a “leading candidate” by 670 The Score’s Bruce Levine last month, though interviews with both coaches have not yet happened.
+McCullough has even been touted as a “leading candidate” by 670 The Score’s Bruce Levine last month, though it’s unknown if interviews with either coach have happened.

 McCullough, 44, was drafted by the Cleveland Guardians in 2002 after attending East Carolina University.
 He only spent a few seasons in professional baseball before transitioning to his post-playing career, starting as a volunteer assistant coach for his alma mater.
 From there, McCullough worked his way up by serving as a manager for the Blue Jays’ rookie and A-ball affiliates from 2007-2014, during which his teams compiled a 629-559 record.